Dental Care For Your Child

 - ensuring that your child has regular dental check-ups from an early age

 Your Well Child Tamariki Ora nurse will regularly check your child's teeth and talk to you about how to keep them healthy.
-Click on one of the buttons below for more advice on caring for your child's teeth:

 This page last reviewed 29 April 2022.